How to watch PGA Championship online and on TV in the UK today - NewsBreak

 How to watch PGA Championship online and on TV in the UK today

-Tiger Woods will make just his second competitive appearance since his horrific car crash but Phil Mickelson won’t defend the title he won in such extraordinary fashion last year as his PGA Tour exile continues.
+Since winning the last of his four majors in the 2014 US PGA, McIlroy had been a combined 35 over par in the first round of golf’s four biggest tournaments, his latest effort being a one-over-par 73 in April’s Masters.

+But, perhaps inspired by being paired with Woods and Jordan Spieth – who is chasing the career grand slam in Tulsa – it was a different story on the opening day at Southern Hills, where Woods won the 13th of his 15 majors in 2007.

-But who else could win it and how can fans watch?
+But can McIlroy keep it up and how can fans watch?
 Here’s all you need to know.

 When is it?